Traffic Flow in Changing Rooms: Avoiding Congestion

 Start with the busiest movement routes

-Primary routes should be the easiest and clearest paths in the room.
-They should not rely on users weaving around bench corners or stepping past open locker doors.
-Where possible, these routes should feel obvious the moment someone enters the room.
+Primary routes should be the clearest and easiest paths in the room.
+They should not rely on users weaving around obstacles or stepping past activity zones.
+Secondary routes can be narrower or more localised, but they still need to work safely and comfortably.

 It helps to imagine how the room will work at the busiest point of the day, not just when it is half empty.
 A layout that seems acceptable in quiet use may break down completely when several people arrive at once.